dhleong/rainboots/README.md

 - `:stream` holds the connection object, used by `(send!)`
 - `:ch` holds your character data, once auth'd
 - `:input-stack` is used by the default command handler for command sets
+- `:term-types` is a set of strings reporeted by the client

+Other keywords:

+- `:rainboots.core/closed?` is `true` if an only if the client is disconnected
+- `:rainboots.core/remote` is a map describing the remote connection (includes keys like `:remote-user`)

 Character data management and formatting is totally up to you.
-You may want to put another `atom` there for more easy swapping, but rainboots doesn't care.
 As long as there is *some* non-`nil` value stored in `:ch`, it will assume you are logged in.

 ### Basic Auth